mshadloo/Web-Application-with-Django-for-Object-Identification/README.md

 # Web Application with Django for Object Identification deployed in AWS Lightsail:
  ## To try this web application click [here](http://34.220.204.100:8000/)

  In this repo, I use Django to create web application and tensorflow as backend to do object identification.
+I utilize Keras's ResNet50(pre-trained on ImageNet) to classify the given image.
+I also find ten most similar images among COCO-val2014 images to the given image.
+To achieve this, I load pretrained ResNet50 without fully connected layers and use it as feature extractor.
+I extract features from COCO-val2014 images using pretrained ResNet50 and store these features in numpy arrays.
+For the given image, I also extract features using pretrained ResNet50, and then b running K-neasret neighbor algorithm in Euclidean space, I find the most similar images to the given image.

  ### Project Requirements: